eteeselink/fakethat/README.md

 ----

  * Add support for mocking classes and not just interfaces
- * Make a nice downloadable assembly so that people don't have to clone the git repository and build Mug themselves
  * Figure out whether Mug works on .NET 2.0 and why not
  * Brag about Mug on the interwebs